 National Suicide Prevention Hotline:

 (800) 273-TALK (8255)

 One person, one family, one community at a time.
 Every individual and every family has a unique road to wellness, health and hope.
-Optum manages outpatient behavioral health benefits for Idaho Medicaid members.
-It is our commitment to help transform Idaho’s behavioral health outpatient system by focusing on helping people reach recovery in their own health journey.
+Optum manages outpatient behavioral health benefits for Idaho Medicaid members and provides free resources to promote mental health awareness and reduce stigma for all Idahoans.
+It is our commitment to help transform Idaho’s behavioral health system by focusing on helping people reach recovery in their own health journey.

 Help is always available!
 Clinicians are available 24/7 including holidays to provide immediate, seamless, in-the-moment support, as well as, crisis intervention and stabilization.
 Call us at 1 (855) 202-0973.